During the pre-trimester period, there are several things you should do before you try to conceive. Here is a to-do list for this very special time!

 If you are currently taking anything that could have a harmful effect on the baby, your doctor will need to find an alternative medication or have you stop taking them altogether.
 This is also the time to start taking prenatal vitamins because it is during the first month of pregnancy that many of these vitamins are vital to the development of the fetus.

-Weight loss, exercise, and vitamin supplementation
+Weight loss, exercise, and othjer lifestyle issues

+Before attempting pregnancy, women should be encouraged to try to attain a normal body mass index (BMI), because abnormal high or low BMI is associated with infertility and maternal and fetal pregnancy complications.
 Before attempting to conceive, moms will want their bodies to be the epitome of health.
 Losing any excess weight and adopting a healthy exercise regime can help to make the pregnancy and birth processes far easier.
 Taking a prenatal vitamin for a few months before conception helps to build optimal levels of vitamins, nutrients and folic acid in the body.
 Folic acid is most important during the first few weeks after conception and helps to prevent neural tube defects of the fetus.

 Exercise programs adopted before conception can be maintained for the length of the pregnancy.
 In addition to normal exercises, Kegel exercises will help during the birthing process.
 Kegel exercises are used to tighten the muscles used to push the baby out during childbirth.